SrikarDVS/Covid_twitter_sentiment_analysis/README.md

 user@machine:~/Desktop/$ cd Covid_twitter_sentiment_analysis
 ```
   4. In this directory you will find the files "vpc.tf", "variables.tf","terraform.tfvars","twitter_analytics.py","Tweets.ipynb"
-  5. Open the "terraform.tfvars" file and enter the following variables:
+  5. Open the "terraform.tfvars" file and enter the required variables.
+[The details of the variables can be found here.](#-Variables-in-the-"tfvars"-file)
-    a.
-  6. Download the private ssh key with the same name as given in the "tfvars" file, place this key in the terraform_config directory
+  7. Download the private ssh key with the same name as given in the "tfvars" file, place this key in the terraform_config directory
-  7. Change the ssh key permissions using the chmod 400 command ( chmod 400 "Keyname" )
+  8. Change the ssh key permissions using the chmod 400 command ( chmod 400 "Keyname" )

 ### B. Setting up Twitter API
   1. Create a twitter standalone app and from the keys section get the consumer and access token keys. ( 4 keys in total, 2 from each )